 - Mobile banking.
 Synchrony offers a convenient mobile app that allows customers to open accounts, manage funds, order checks and more.

 - Convenient customer service.
 Access its 24/7 automated phone service or speak to a representative on weekdays from 7 a.m. to midnight ET.

-- No branches.
-Synchrony operates entirely online, meaning you can’t visit a branch to speak with a representative face to face.
+- One branch.
+Synchrony only has one physical branch in Bridgewater, New Jersey.
+If you live outside of this area, you can’t visit a branch to speak with a representative face to face.

 - Small product selection.
 You won’t find the selection of financial products you might find with another online bank, like personal checking accounts or banking for your business.